kimianoorbakhsh/LPF-Defense/README.md

-# Freq-Defence
+# LPF-Defence

-The Code and Data for the paper "Freq-Defense: 3D Adversarial Defense based on Frequency Analysis", by Hanieh Naderi, Arian Etemadi, Kimia Noorbakhsh, and Shohreh Kasaei.
+The Code and Data for the paper "LPF-Defense: 3D Adversarial Defense based on Frequency Analysis", by Hanieh Naderi, Arian Etemadi, Kimia Noorbakhsh, and Shohreh Kasaei.

 # Code Structure